THE BASICS OF CHAPTER 7 AND CHAPTER 13 BANKRUPTCY

 Why Not Chapter 7?

 - Has the Debtor filed a previous Chapter 7 bankruptcy within the previous 8 years?
-If so, they cannot file again now.
+If so, they cannot file again now and obtain a discharge.

 - Consumer Debtors – Is there room in the budget to pay creditors or does the Debtor not pass the “means test”?
 If so, they cannot file a Chapter 7 because it would be deemed to be an abuse under Section 707(b) of the bankruptcy code.